 I’m a non-fiction and biography junkie.
 People’s stories of pushing past their perceived (or real) limitations to achieve a goal always inspires me.
 My spouse has identified this and now uses this information to keep me interested in sporting events by peppering them with “human interest” anecdotes throughout the event!
 I guess there is value in knowing your audience!

 I’m particularly inspired by the achievements of lesser known /uncelebrated people.
-If this resonates with you, try a site I enjoy: www.passiton.com.
+If this resonates with you, try a site I enjoy: passiton.com.

 What is a goal you have your eyes set on?

-A professional goal is to consistently seek other perspectives by engaging in two or more networking activities each month with professionals outside of RGP.
+A professional goal is to consistently seek other perspectives by engaging in more networking activities with professionals inside and outside of RGP.

 What does success in your role look like?